DrewDahlman/Mason/readme.md

 	- filler_class: This is a class given to filler elements within the grid, used for cleaning up if a grid set to fluid
 	- keepDataAndEvents: Mason creates a clone of the filler elements before adding them to the grid, this boolean (true/false) property tells Mason to retain the events and data that have already been bound to the filler elements
 - **promoted**
-- Accepts an array of ['CLASS_NAME', WIDTH, HEIGHT] these items will be forced to those dimentsions.
+	- Accepts an array of ['CLASS_NAME', WIDTH, HEIGHT] these items will be forced to those dimensions.
 - **Layout**
 	- There are two layouts, fluid and fixed.
 Mason will default to fixed.
 Fluid means it will be responsive.
 - **Callback**